The Second-level Short Specialisation Degree in Veterinary Oncology gives freelance veterinarians the opportunity to

 Furthermore, the Master’s course also teaches students how to establish constructive channels of communication with animal owners about the condition of their pets, the frequent need for chronic therapy that takes the quality of life of the animal into consideration, and supporting patient and owner until the end of the animal’s life.

-The Master’s in Veterinary Oncology focuses on acquiring knowledge about:
+The Second-level Short Specialisation Degree in Veterinary Oncology focuses on acquiring knowledge about:

 - the general biology of neoplasms in animals;